Updated: May 12

 Welcome to Cannabis Conclusions, a unique educational series from Higher Learning LV that is targeted at hemp and cannabis industry professionals.
 This series provides readers with the conclusion section from important modern peer-reviewed research studies.

-An October 2022 study entitled "Cannabinol: History, Syntheses, and Biological Profile of the Greatest Minor Cannabinoid" that was published in the journal Plants investigated the cannabinoid cannabinol (CBN), calling it a "forgotten and mistreated phytocannabinoid due prominence and attention."
+The article "CBN: The Greatest Minor Cannabinoid" below features a summary of an October 2022 study entitled "Cannabinol: History, Syntheses, and Biological Profile of the Greatest Minor Cannabinoid" that was published in the journal Plants investigated the cannabinoid cannabinol (CBN), calling it a "forgotten and mistreated phytocannabinoid due prominence and attention."
 The study focused on the "well-known synthetic pathways and highlighted the urgent need to fill the gaps in the biological field."

 The researchers explained that early studies about cannabinoids "focused almost exclusively on the narcotic principle of marijuana, ∆9-tetrahydrocannabinol (∆9-THC), eventually expanding to the other related compounds, which are cannabidiol (CBD), cannabigerol (CBG), and cannabichromene (CBC), that together form a group of compounds often referred to as 'the major cannabinoids' or 'big four.'"